MadsSN/2023-05-22-playwright/labs/1-start.md

 npx playwright test ./tests/init.spec.ts
 ```

-You will see that the test runs three times and hopefully ends successfully.
+You will see that the test runs and ends successfully.

 If you want to see the browsers in action, run